firecmsco/firecms/README.md

 * `subcollections`: Following the Firestore document and collection schema, you can add subcollections to your entity in the same way you define the root collections.

+* `onEntityDelete`: Hook called after the entity gets deleted in Firestore.

 ### Additional columns